 Mr Bolton has over 20 years of experience in senior management roles across the leisure, hospitality and retail sectors.
-He has been the Executive Director for Mappin & Webb and Goldsmiths since 2005.
+Mr Bolton was appointed Retail Director of the Group in 2009, following which he was appointed Executive Director with responsibility for Goldsmiths and Mappin & Webb in 2014 and 2015, respectively.